 For men and anyone born with male genitalia, including cisgender men, transgender women, and intersex and/or nonbinary individuals who were not born with female anatomy:

 - Get the HPV shot.
 HPV is spread by skin-to-skin contact.
 The majority of all sexually active people will contract HPV in their lifetimes, usually in their late teens or early 20s.
 HPV usually shows no symptoms (especially in men), but in some people, it manifests as genital warts, which can lead to cancer if untreated.
 There is a vaccine to prevent HPV.
 While it began as a vaccine for young girls, it is now being recommended for 11- and 12-year-old boys as well.
 Vaccinating boys can reduce their risk of cancers and help control the spread of HPV to girls.
-If you missed it when you were a child, you can still get the series of shots during adolescence.
+If you missed it when you were a child, you can still get the series of shots during adolescence (until age 21).
 If you haven’t already, talk to your doctor about the HPV vaccine and its potential side effects.